piratar/backup-scripts/README.md

 Details / rationale:

-The first step satisfies goals #1 and #2, in that an admin performing an upgrade or other system operation can trigger a backup which he can then use to roll-back if the upgrade causes problems.
+The first step satisfies goals #1 and #2, in that an admin performing an upgrade or other system operation can trigger a backup which they can then use to roll-back if the upgrade causes problems.

 The second step satisfies goal #4, protecting user and election privacy by only keeping historic backups that have been encrypted.
-Generally the PGP keys in use should not be accessible to the administrators or developers of the system.
+Ideally the PGP keys in use should not be accessible to the administrators or developers of the system.